pysiss/pysiss/docs/examples.rst

 Usage Examples
 **************

-Simple example use cases for `python_boreholes` library.
+Simple example use cases for `pyboreholes` library.
 The code for these examples is given in the :file:`../examples/` folder.